odoo/documentation/content/applications/general/voip/devices_integrations.rst

    For more information, see this documentation: :ref:`voip/zoiper`.

-While in the mobile application on a mobile device/tablet, access the Odoo *VoIP* widget, by tapping on the :guilabel:`📞 (phone)` icon in the upper-right corner.
+While in the mobile application on a mobile device/tablet, access the Odoo *VoIP* widget, by tapping on the :guilabel:`☎️ (phone)` icon in the upper-right corner.
 The widget appears in the lower-left corner.

 When first making a call from the tablet using the mobile application, the user is prompted to